In this blog, we’ll dive into edge computing.

 - Reliable: Edge data centers must be tier-3 data centers

-Keep an eye on the major IT, tech, and data-providing organizations and be aware of how edge computing and the implementation of edge data centers may effect you, your business, or where you live.
-If an upgrade or renovation to your data center requires a full on data center decommission, be sure to enlist the help of a certified IT asset disposition company.
-At Exit Technologies, we offer full IT equipment services ranging from asset recovery, network equipment sales and recycling, data erasure, and full data center decommission services.
+Keep an eye on the major IT, tech, and data-providing organizations and be aware of how edge computing and the implementation of edge data centers may affect you, your business, or where you live.

 Have something to add?
 Let us know your thoughts in the comments below!